I always need to be busy.

 You are a doer!
 You know that those who make progress are the ones who take action and that consistent action will take you where you want to be.

-Those who do not act are often afraid of failure, but you learned to look at failure as a means to collect important information.
+Those who don’t act are often afraid of failure, but you’ve learned to see it as a way to gather valuable insights.
 To you, failure is a way to find out what doesn’t work.
 Knowing what doesn’t work brings you closer to discovering what does work.

 You prefer to take action rather than just talk about your plans.

-However, you might be a little bit of a compulsive action taker.
+However, you might be a bit of a compulsive action-taker.
 Consider taking some time off to reevaluate your lifestyle and make adjustments.

 Some people use work as a way to reduce anxiety and avoid uncomfortable emotions.
 As a result, they become workaholics.
 Workaholism may lead to strained relationships and physical and mental health problems.